Be wary of faked android headunits

 Deceptive advertising

-Other faked or miss sold android headunits are listed as ‘PX6 Android 10’ in an attempt to trick the viewer into thinking the processor is a PX6, super quick, hexacore, running at around 2Ghz.
-Drill-down into the listing detail and it gives away the processor is actually a very slow quadcore and performs nothing like the snappy PX5, PX6 or even the PX30 processors.
+Other faked or miss-sold Android headunits are listed as ‘PX6 Android 10’ to trick the viewer into thinking the Processor is a PX6, super quick, hexacore, running around 2GHz.
+Drill down into the listing detail, and it gives away the Processor is a very slow quad-core and performs nothing like the snappy PX5, PX6, or even the PX30 processors.

-Changing the android name version to a later version in the headunit, claiming it has more ram or a faster processor is a way to make more profit, get more sales or just shift obsolete stock.
+Changing the Android name version to a later version in the headunit, claiming it has more RAM or a faster processor, is a way to make more profit, get more sales, or shift obsolete stock.

-Finding a headunit with the very latest and only recently released version of android is suspicious.
-Having the latest version is a thing that transferred over from phone.
-The android headunits tend to stick on a version that works, and says with that throughout the years of production run.
-There is no real need to upgrade the version running and sometimes it is actually detrimental.
+Finding a headunit with the latest and only recently released version of Android is suspicious.
+Having the latest version is a thing that is transferred over from the phone.
+The Android headunits tend to stick on a version that works and says with that throughout the years of the production run.
+There is no real need to upgrade the version running; sometimes, it is detrimental.

 How do I check my Android headunit is not faked?

-The first thing to do is contact the vendor and supply the screenshots or photos of AIDA64 and let them know the product you paid for doesn’t reflect the product you received.
-Some vendors have been fooled by the wholesaler, some vendors are fraudulent.
-Let the vendor respond and either accept a partial refund, full refund or make a case with the platform or contact your credit card provider.
+First, contact the vendor, supply the screenshots or photos of AIDA64, and let them know the product you paid for doesn’t reflect the product you received.
+The wholesaler has fooled some vendors; some vendors are fraudulent.
+Let the vendor respond and either accept a partial or full refund, make a case with the platform, particularly Paypal, Amazon or eBay, or contact your credit card provider.

 Android HeadUnit